 The validity of news

-In this respect, Campbell Brown, former NBC News correspondent and CNN reporter, has recently been hired by Facebook to lead the “Journalism Project”, of which the goal is “to bring the world closer together” (Brown, 2017).
+In this respect, Campbell Brown, former NBC News correspondent, and CNN reporter has recently been hired by Facebook to lead the “Journalism Project”, of which the goal is “to bring the world closer together” (Brown, 2017).
 How?
-Disabling the accounts considered responsible for the increase of fake news, so as to progressively rebuild community trust; the starting point of this process will therefore be an improvement in the safety of navigation.
+Disabling the accounts considered responsible for the increase of fake news, to progressively rebuild community trust; the starting point of this process will, therefore, be an improvement in the safety of navigation.
 “Truth is the ultimate weapon, and truth is what journalism wants to provide”, states the journalist, in response to who sees the deal with the social media giant as a betrayal against her journalistic career.

 Not even technology should ever be able to change the reason why people, despite the paradoxes of this century, still believe in the importance of journalism

 Whether it be a 360° camera recording each angle of what happens in a refugee camp, or the rise of Snapchat as a tool enabling selfie-journalism, it doesn’t matter in the end.
 Not even technology should ever be able to change the reason why people, despite the paradoxes of this century, still believe in the importance of journalism.
 The power of giving voice to those that wouldn’t have one, together with the willingness to inform the population as a whole – regardless of races, cultures, or social status – were, and have to remain the two core principles of journalism.

 No screen, animation, nor augmented reality should ever divert the attention from those that are the ethical and moral implications of being a reporter.

 Follow the instinct, without relying on artificial frames, and risk money for stories that are worth to tell: only in this way will increase our chances of achieving the Golden Age of journalism.

 Cover: Gilda Bruno / Final editing: Ramona Nouse